Wirecloud/highcharts-widget/README.md

     }
     ```

+- `selectedFilters`: When the user clicks a point filter data will be sent.

 ## Usage

-The only one limitation right now are that you can't send functions (formatters, events, ...) because the wiring only send Strings
+The only one limitation right now are that you can't send functions (formatters, events, ...) because the wiring only send Strings.

+The input of this widget may have a the dataHandler property which is a function used to define the selectedFilters output.

+    Example:
+    ```
+    function dataHandler (clickData) {
+        return clickData.x;
+    }
+    ```

 ## Reference